calvinsettachatgul/job_application_tools/README.md

 ### Enclose arguments in "" if there are any spaces in the arguments.
 ### Write a template called cover (provided as a sample in this repo) in the same directory.
 ### place __postion __company __reason __skills in the template where you want to perform sed string substitution.
-### The file will be output to the command line as well as copied to clipboard so you can command-v your text into a form.
+### The file will be output to the command line as well as copied to clipboard so you can paste (command-v) your text into a form.
 A cover_log file will also be generated that prints the date along with the arguments for each execution of print_cover.

 ### I've also noticed that the script will not work with "/" and "!" in any arguments.
 So escape sequences need to be used if you want to use those punctuation marks.